mkohler/cython_swig/README.rst

 .. class:: handout

-    (5s pause) This is where we start to see the true nature of Cython, where on a line-by-line basis, or even within a line, we can switch between Python and C. I'll explain this function line-by-line.
+    And this is where we start to see, Cython the LANGUAGE, where on a line-by-line basis, or even within a line, we can switch between Python and C. I'll let that sink in a bit.
+The first time I saw code like this, I didn't believe it either.

-    Line 1 is a normal Python function definition.

-    In Line 2, we define a C variable, my_pair of type PAIR.

-    In lines 3-4, the Python objects x and y, are unwrapped, and their values are copied to the x and y fields with the my_pair struct.

-    Finally, on the last line, now that we have a C struct all ready, we can call pair add, passing it a pointer to a C struct.
-And yes, the ampersand on the last line, works as the "address-of" operator, just like in C.

-    When the function returns an int, Cython will wrap it up in a Python object, to be returned to the calling Python function.

-    Let me let that sink in a bit.
-The first time I saw something like this it took me a while to believe it.
 (PAUSE)

+    Line 1 starts like a Python function.

+    But in Line 2, the CDEF keyword says we are defining a variable the C way, with a type and a name.
+(PAUSE)

+    In lines 3 and 4, the Python objects x and y, are unwrapped, and their values are copied to the x and y fields in the my_pair struct.

+    On the last line, we call our original C function, pair_add, using C's address-of operator, passing a pointer to the struct we just created.
+Remember, pair_add returns a C int, and Cython will automaticaly convert that to a Python int, to be returned.

     ...Okay, let's see it in action.